kubewarden/kubewarden-controller/docs/rfcs/rfc/0011-audit-checks.md

 # Summary

-The audit checks inspects the resources already deployed in the cluster and flags when something violates some policies installed in the cluster.
+The audit check inspects the resources already deployed in the cluster and flags when something violates some policies installed in the cluster.

 # Motivation